hiclick/hiclick.github.com/fav/photo/docs/working-with-selections.md

-# 修图 - Working with selections
+# 修图 - Working with Selections

 Adobe Photoshop CS6 Classroom in a Book